Members of the Valiant Order

 https://www.hungarianottomanwars.com/essays/captain-john-smith-a-hungarian-nobleman/

-At last but not at least, we have to pay honor to the fierce ladies who were fighting against the enemy on the ramparts, next to their suns and husbands as they did during the Siege of Eger in 1552:
+Last but not least, we must pay tribute to the brave ladies who fought the enemy on the ramparts alongside their sons and husbands, as they did during the siege of Eger in 1552:

-It is proper to commemorate as many members of the Valiant Order as we can trace, let them be Hungarians, Slovakians, Wallachians, Germans, including women… Sadly, there were thousands of them whose names we do not know.
-Still, their combined efforts helped Europe to build up a civilization based on Christian values.
-Behold, without their unfathomable fights, there would be no Hungary to talk about.
+It is appropriate to commemorate as many members of the brave order as we can find, be they Hungarians, Slovaks, Wallachians, Germans, including women… Unfortunately, there were thousands of them whose names we do not know.
+Nevertheless, their combined efforts helped Europe to build a civilisation based on Christian values.
+Behold, without their unfathomable struggles there would be no Hungary to speak of.

 You can read more about the 1,000-mile-long Hungarian / Croatian / Transylvanian Borderland here: